iniudin/space-shooter/docs/08-game-states.md

 of X?
 Change two lines.
 That is the Chapter 06 lesson again: *single source of truth*.
 The controller is the single source of truth for the controls.

-**2. Edge vs level is built into the API.** You learned the difference in Chapter 08's menu — but now it is enforced by the function names themselves:
+**2. Edge vs level is built into the API.** You need both kinds in this chapter — the menu wants "pressed once", the player wants "held" — and the function names make you pick deliberately:

 - `IsActionPressed(...)` — "do this once" events (start, retry, confirm)
 - `IsActionDown(...)` — "keep doing this" actions (move, hold to fire)